 Past Present Future (2023) for solo cello and electronics.

-Presave link and listen to Past Present Future – single out April 7th 2023
+Listen to Past Present Future – single out April 7th 2023

 World premiere at The Metropolitan Museum of Art in New York (NY, US) in collaboration with AFSMK – American Friends of SMK and SMK The National Gallery of Denmark on April 14th 2023.
 American cellist Clarice Jensen will perform the solo cello part.